mperham/connection_pool/README.md

 Notes
 ------------

-- Connections are eager created when the pool is created.
+- Connections are lazily created as they are needed.
 - There is no provision for repairing or checking the health of a connection; connections should be self-repairing.
 This is true of the dalli and redis clients.